 (Left) Sophomore Manon Kruse, with doubles teammate Stacy Varnell, made it to the NCAA tournament this past season.
 Kruse holds a place

-(Above) Blue Raider pitcher John Williams' season ended early when he of the famous football coach Paul "Bear" Bryant.
+(Above) Blue Raider pitcher John Williams' season ended early when he son with a bang and will look for new pitching next season from the underclassmen.